jsopdebeeck/NTOPonPi/README.md

+# NTOP On Raspberry Pi

+Rpi 4 with 4GB Ram

+--

 Don't forget to buy your key if you want more that the community edition.

 I'm using the PI as is :